bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 What definition best fits a ‘public good’?

-- [ ] An unlimited good shared amongst a specific group of people.
+- [ ] A small restricted facility.

 > ℹ️ Try again!
+This defines private property, like someone’s home.

+- [ ] An unlimited service shared amongst a specific group of people.

-This defines a closed, infinite good, like a cinema or toll road.
+> ℹ️ Try again!
+This defines a club good, like a cinema or toll road.

-- [ ] An openly public resource that cannot run out.
+- [ ] An open resource that cannot run out.

 > ℹ️ Correct!
-This defines an open, infinite good, like software or knowledge.
+This defines a public good, like software or knowledge.

-- [ ] Free, limited access to a public service.
+- [ ] Free access to a shared but limited city resource.

 > ℹ️ Try again!
-This defines an open, finite service, like socialized healthcare.
+This defines commons, like roads, or a lake.

 # Progressive Decentralization